Greek rescue fund worried stress test delays may deter investors

 "We have expressed our concerns over the delays on the outcome of the stress tests and the resulting capital needs for the systemic banks," Christos Sclavounis, chairman of the Hellenic Financial Stability Fund, told Reuters on Thursday.

-The HFSF, funded by Greece's EU/IMF bailout package, covered 25 billion out of last year's recapitalization in return for shares in the four banks, becoming their majority owner.
+The HFSF, funded by Greece's EU/IMF bailout package, covered 25 billion out of last year's recapitalisation in return for shares in the four banks, becoming their majority owner.

 National Bank (NBGr.AT), Piraeus Bank (BOPr.AT), Eurobank (EURBr.AT) and Alpha Bank (ACBr.AT) control about 90 percent of the country's banking market after a wave of consolidation and the winding down of smaller peers deemed non-viable.